mckennapsean/dissertation/content/06-security.md

 ## Problem Characterization and Abstraction {#sec:abst}

+The outer two levels of the nested model focus on the definition of a specific problem domain and the types of data and tasks that users perform at an abstract level to map to other visualization challenges [@Munzner2009].
+To characterize the domain problems and opportunities, we analyzed real cyber security datasets, talked with a variety of researchers and end users, and surveyed a wide array of related research into cyber security users.
+These activities largely fall into the _understand_ activity, to better understand user problems and challenges, but there are also some aspects of the _ideate_ activity, as data was analyzed and initial prototypes were created to explore possible variations of the data schema, such as with data sketches.
+Many of the abstractions we present here consist of high-level _understand_ artifacts, but in actuality some of the terminology and realizations were adapted over time, even after we built the dashboard and documented our research process to come up with more concise and cohesive definitions for this domain and the datasets.

-While most domain research focuses solely on data analysis, the task of presentation is a vital one for network analysts, as information must often be conveyed to other people for decisions to be made [@McKenna2015].
+While most domain research in cyber security focuses solely on data analysis, the task of presentation is a vital one for network analysts, as information must often be conveyed to other people for decisions to be made [@McKenna2015].
 Often, this information to convey and decisions to be made surround a problem or an incident [@DAmico2008].
-One analyst we spoke with summarized why presentation is
-challenging: _"pictures are great when going up to management because you have 60 seconds to make your case"_ (A4).
+One analyst we spoke with summarized why presentation is challenging: _"pictures are great when going up to management because you have 60 seconds to make your case"_ (A4).
 There are many kinds of cyber security incidents which can result in negative outcomes, such as information disclosure, theft, and denial of service [@howard1998common].